Frequently asked questions

 We have a small shop in our Main Chalet selling souvenirs, ice cream, snacks and some soft drinks.
-We accept Swiss Francs.
-We also accept certain foreign currencies, but only take notes.
-These are US Dollars, British Pounds and Euros.
+We only accept Swiss Francs in cash.
 Our shop also accepts Visa, MasterCard and American Express for purchases over CHF 10-.

 Do you offer rope or other pioneering material?

 We do not offer any kind of ropes or material for pioneering.
 Please bring your own ropes.
 You can buy ropes in smaller amounts in the village.

 I have never been a staff before, can I still apply to become a Helper?

 In general, we only take Helpers who have been staff before—especially during the busy times when we don’t have the capacity to train non ex-staff.
 Those busy times are usually also the only times we would need Helpers for.
 Therefore, it would very much depend on the time of the year and our Helper needs.
 Sometimes we do take Helpers who haven’t been staff before, but if we have plenty of requests from ex-staff to return as Helpers they get priority.